etjump/etjump/docs/styleguide.md

   * Multi-level lists like this are fine.
   * When indenting multi-level lists, use __2__ spaces instead of tabs.
 * Markdown links are fine - the parser strips these out completely.

+## Other files

+We recognize it might be annoying to install bunch of auxiliary tools to simply format things, therefore you may consider installing and using these optional.

+* YAML and JSON files should be formatted with [prettier](https://prettier.io/).
+  * `.editorconfig` provides all the required settings for these
+* Shell scripts should be formatted with [shfmt](https://github.com/patrickvane/shfmt).

 ## Coding conventions